Skip to content

 What AI Features Are Available Across SAP CX Today?

 SAP Business AI now includes over 350 embedded AI features with 2,400+ Joule skills across 13+ applications (SAP News Center, 2026).
-For CX-specific implementations, the features break down by application.
+For CX-specific implementations, here’s what you’re working with.

-Sales Cloud V2: Natural-language queries via Joule, opportunity summaries, lead scoring, follow-up email generation, pipeline insights.
-See our Joule guide for Sales Cloud V2 for hands-on details.
+Sales Cloud V2 gives you natural-language queries via Joule, opportunity summaries, lead scoring, follow-up email generation, pipeline insights.
+See our Joule guide for Sales Cloud V2 for the hands-on details.

-Service Cloud V2: Automatic case classification (70–90% accuracy), agent response suggestions, knowledge article recommendations, intelligent routing, sentiment analysis.
+Service Cloud V2 has automatic case classification (70–90% accuracy), agent response suggestions, knowledge article recommendations, intelligent routing, sentiment analysis.
 We covered the maturity breakdown in our CX AI Toolkit assessment.

-Commerce Cloud: AI Shopping Assistant (GA since Q1 2025), product recommendations, search relevance optimisation, personalised promotions.
+Commerce Cloud ships the AI Shopping Assistant (GA since Q1 2025), product recommendations, search relevance optimisation, personalised promotions.

 Not all of these are equally ready for deployment.
-Some are fully available, some require specific data prerequisites, and some are still maturing.
+Some you can switch on today.
+Some need specific data prerequisites.
+Some are still maturing.
 That’s why sequencing matters.

 What’s the Right Implementation Sequence?

-The mistake most organisations make is trying to enable everything at once.
-A phased approach based on implementation complexity and data requirements produces faster results.
+The mistake we see most often: teams try to enable everything at once.
+Twelve features across four applications in a single sprint.
+It’s a mess every time.
+A phased approach based on complexity and data requirements produces faster results.
+I reckon most companies should start smaller than they think.

 Phase 1: Quick wins (Weeks 1–4)

-These features require minimal configuration and deliver measurable results quickly:
+These features need minimal configuration and deliver measurable results quickly.

-Send time optimisation in Emarsys — AI determines the optimal send time for each individual recipient.
+Send time optimisation in Emarsys.
+AI determines the best send time for each individual recipient.
 Impact: typically 10–15% improvement in open rates.
 Prerequisites: 6+ months of email engagement history.

 Phase 2: Intelligent features (Months 2–3)